Graph Y 7 3x 2

 • What if the equation isn't in slope-intercept form?
 If the equation is not in the y = mx + b form, you may need to rearrange it algebraically before identifying the slope and y-intercept.

 • Can I graph the equation without knowing the slope and y-intercept?
 Yes, you can use other methods such as plotting points obtained by substituting values for x, or using the x and y intercepts to draw the line.
-However, knowing the slope and y-intercept provides a quicker and more intuitive approach.
+Still, knowing the slope and y-intercept provides a quicker and more intuitive approach.

 • What does a vertical line look like?
 A vertical line is represented by an equation of the form x = c, where 'c' is a constant.
 It has an undefined slope because the change in x is always zero (causing division by zero in the slope calculation).